“Upon leaving Carthage, my plan is to attend medical school and pursue a career as a physician.”

 “My favorite memories are of all the great people that I have met here.
 My freshman year, I played softball and met some of my best friends while I was on the team.
 I also enjoy exploring the Kenosha area and finding new places to eat.”

 Biggest surprise so far?

-“The biggest surprise so far in my college career has been finding a healthy balance between class, free time, and studying.
-Time management is something I continue to struggle with and college is a time when you’re constantly adjusting.”
+“The biggest surprise so far in my college career has been finding a healthy balance between classes, free time, and studying.
+Time management is something I continue to struggle with, and college is a time when you’re constantly adjusting.”